NPM hell, it's more than a package dependency problem

 (note: most changes applied for the package-lock.json)

-Let's imagine that some of your packages are outdated and you start detecting packages by running `npm outdated`, than `npm update
+Let's imagine that some of your packages are outdated, and you start detecting packets by running `npm outdated` and then `npm update ` to fix that quickly.
+Here You see the extensive list of warnings: this is the first step into an npm dependency hell [4]

 This problem may be fixed by running `npm audit fix` a second time, but what would you do if the package.json will have conflicts with the package-lock.json for some reason?
-Or your node_modules will contain too many different versions of one library? (here the size of the project might be more than 700MB) or what are you gonna do if the node-gyp dependencies will block out the installation of each project in your system?!:
+Or will your node_modules contain too many different versions of one library? (here, the size of the project might be more than 700MB) or what will you do if the node-gyp dependencies will block out the installation of each project in your system?!:

 - problem grows in geometry progression.